 Please read the Meeting Room Policy for details about meeting room use and click here to download an Application Form.
 For more informaton about room reservations, please email JMSLBookings@burrillville.org.

 Assistive Listening Devices are available for use during open meetings and library programs only.
 In the case of library programs, please contact the library at least two business days prior to the event to reserve a device.

-Our Reference Specialist and/or our Reference Assistants are available during regular library hours to assist patrons with reference questions and research projects.
+Our Reference Staff is available during regular library hours to assist patrons with reference questions and research projects.
 For immediate help, please call our Reference Department anytime during regular library hours.

-If the Reference Department is closed, you can send your reference question to: JMS Reference.
+If the Reference Department is closed, you can send your reference question to: JMSReference@burrillville.org or call 401-710-7800.
 We will try to respond as quickly as possible, but be aware that it may take one business day or so for us to get back to you.

 For Reference help when our Reference Department is closed, you can use the resources at ASKRI.ORG.

 There is a public color copier / scanner located in the Reference Area.
-There is no charge for scanning, and you can save the scannned documents (.pdf) or images (.jpg, .tif, .png) to your own flash drive.
+There is no charge for scanning, and you can save the scannned documents (.pdf, compact pdf, .xps) or images (.tif) to your own flash drive.